 The best thing about sous vide is that your meat will never overcook or dry out.
-Since the temperature of the water is constant, the meat will cook to the temperature of the water, but not past it.
-Theoretically you could leave the meat in the water forever and it will never overcook.
+Since the water temperature is constant, the meat will cook to the temperature of the water but not past it.
+Theoretically, you could leave the meat in the water forever, and it will never overcook.
 It’s a whole thermal dynamics thing I don’t really understand because I failed high school chemistry.

 As I gazed upon the delicious flavor packed bits stuck to my pan, I couldn’t bear the thought of wasting those tasty morsels.
 I turned the heat down and added all the butter, garlic and lemon from the bag.
-I stirred frantically with high hopes of a tasty sauce to rain over my chicken.
-Feeling particularly chefy, I added additional butter and cream, but nothing was coming together.
+I stirred frantically, hoping for a tasty sauce to rain over my chicken.
+Feeling particularly chefy, I added butter and cream, but nothing came together.
 I literally had a “hot mess” on my hands.
-Luckily, my superhero wife came to my aid and with a few deft movements she saved my sauce by whisking in flour and milk, and adding salt and pepper to taste.
+Luckily, my superhero wife came to my aid, and with a few deft movements, she saved my sauce by whisking in flour and milk, and adding salt and pepper to taste.
 Voila!
 A delicious creamy peppercorn gravy!

-Now that I’ve got an idea how this thing works, my brain is spinning, thinking up all kinds of ways to use it.
-It takes a little more work and time to create a great meal, but if it was easy, what fun would that be?
-I have also watched a few videos using it to cook a brisket, it takes 3 freaking days, but the brisket is cooked to a medium rare and still tender.
+Now that I’ve got an idea of how this thing works, my brain is spinning, thinking up all kinds of ways to use it.
+It takes a little more work and time to create a great meal, but what fun would that be if it was easy?
+I watched a few videos using it for cooking brisket, and it took 3 freaking days to cook.
 I’m definitely going to give that a try.
-So stay tuned kids, we’ve got more sous vide cooking adventures coming your way in the near future.
+So stay tuned, kids, we’ve got more sous vide cooking adventures coming your way in the near future.